trOnk12/rijksmusem/documentation/README.md

 ### enqueue function

 During execution of the ```adManager.prepare()``` function the AdManager will call ```fun enqueue(creativeUrlString: String, index: Int)``` function for each ad.
 The index represents the ad position in the AdManager, starting at 0.
 The creativeUrlString represents the ad media file.

+When this function is called the AdPlayer implementation may start loading the enqueued items and respond with ```fun onLoading(index: Int?)``` callback when the loading of a media file is about to begin and with ```fun onLoadingFinished(index: Int?)``` when the loading has been completed.

 ### dequeue function